-The renaissance man of Brazilian pop, Marcos Valle is enjoying something of a renaissance himself under British-Brazilian label Far Out Recordings, whose most recent release sees Theo Parrish and Daz-I-Kue expertly re-working Valle masterpieces.
+The renaissance man of Brazilian pop, Marcos Valle has enjoyed a renaissance himself under British-Brazilian label Far Out Recordings, whose most recent release sees Theo Parrish and Daz-I-Kue expertly re-working Valle masterpieces.
 Below Josh Tautz and Felipe Mejia of Far Out take us through the career of one of Brazil’s most important artists.

 Words: Josh Tautz & Felipe Mejia

 Throughout his astounding six decade career, infiltrating pop, bossa nova, samba, delicate psychedelia, jazz and funk, Marcos Valle has consistently shown a dogged determination to transcend the traditions and structures of bossa nova, whilst never veering away from the movement’s inherent, fundamental spirit.
 To some extent, his epithet ‘the original Rio beach boy’ is a handy one: it reflects the origin and character of his often sun-soaked sound, but expounding his importance in the lineage of Brazilian music, he is more discerningly known as ‘the renaissance man of Brazilian pop’.
 He is indeed one the very greatest and most important composers, arrangers, writers and performers in Brazil.